 Russian Surveillance Plane Accidentally Shot Down By Syrian Forces, Moscow Says

 A Russian surveillance plane carrying 15 people was accidentally shot down over northwestern Syria by regime forces, Russia's Ministry of Defense says.
-However, officials in Moscow are blaming Israel for the incident.
+However, officials in Moscow are blaming Israel for the incident, which killed all 15 service members on board.

 The defense ministry says the turbo-prop Il-20 "Coot" used for electronic reconnaissance disappeared from radar near the coastal city of Latakia on Tuesday just as Israeli F-16s were launching airstrikes on targets in the area.